KrisNguyen135/KrisNguyen135.github.io/_pages/about.md

 I am also an avid programmer and a Python enthusiast.
 Aside from research, I often write about data science, scientific computing, and Python programming.

-My CV, last updated in October 2025, can be found [here](http://KrisNguyen135.github.io/files/quan_cv.pdf).
+My CV, last updated in July 2026, can be found [here](http://KrisNguyen135.github.io/files/quan_cv.pdf).
 My research statement can be found [here](http://KrisNguyen135.github.io/files/quan_research_statement.pdf).

 # Recent news